PAH world hypothesis: Background

 The Miller–Urey experiment showed that organic compounds can be readily produced under the presumed conditions of the early Earth.

 The 1952 Miller–Urey experiment demonstrated the synthesis of organic compounds, such as amino acids, formaldehyde and sugars, from the original inorganic precursors the researchers presumed to have been present in the primordial soup (but is no longer considered likely).
 This experiment inspired many others.
 In 1961, Joan Oró found that the nucleotide base adenine could be made from hydrogen cyanide (HCN) and ammonia in a water solution.
 Experiments conducted later showed that the other RNA and DNA nucleobases could be obtained through simulated prebiotic chemistry with a reducing atmosphere.

 The RNA world hypothesis shows how RNA can become its own catalyst (a ribozyme).
 In between there are some missing steps such as how the first RNA molecules could be formed.
 The PAH world hypothesis was proposed by Simon Nicholas Platts in May 2004 to try to fill in this missing step.
 A more thoroughly elaborated idea has been published by Ehrenfreund et al.

 Polycyclic aromatic hydrocarbons

 The Cat's Paw Nebula lies inside the Milky Way Galaxy and is located in the constellation Scorpius.

-Green areas show regions where radiation from hot stars collided with large molecules and small dust grains called "polycyclic aromatic hydrocarbons" (PAHs), causing them to fluoresce.
+Green areas show regions where radiation from hot stars collided with large molecules and small dust grains (PAHs), causing them to fluoresce.